Loop Copilot: Conducting AI Ensembles for Music Generation and Iterative Editing: Conclusion and future work

 \section{Conclusion and future work}

 In this paper, we presented Loop Copilot, a novel system that brings together Large Language Models and specialized AI music models to facilitate human-AI collaborative creation of music loops.
 Through a conversational interface, Loop Copilot allows for an interactive and iterative music creation process.
 We introduced a Global Attribute Table to keep track of the music's evolving state, ensuring that any modifications made are coherent and consistent.
 Additionally, we proposed a unique chaining mechanism that allows for training-free music editing by leveraging existing AI music models.
-Our comprehensive evaluation, coupled with interview-based insights, demonstrates the system's efficacy and highlights the potential of using conversational interfaces for iterative music editing.
+Our evaluation, coupled with interview-based insights, demonstrates the potential of using conversational interfaces for iterative music editing.

 As we look ahead, expanding Loop Copilot's functionalities stands out as a primary focus.
 Incorporating more intricate music editing tasks and specialized AI music models can cater to a broader range of musical preferences and genres.
-Additionally, transitioning to voice-based interactions offers a dual advantage: it not only enhances accessibility for users with visual or motor impairments but also paves the way for real-time collaborations in live performance settings.
-Through voice commands, Loop Copilot can become an even more intuitive tool, pushing the boundaries of human-AI music creation.
+Additionally, transitioning to voice-based interactions offers advantage that enhancing accessibility for users with visual or motor impairments.